Reignac Grand Vin 2009

 About the estate:

-This year, Yves and Stéphanie Vatelot celebrated 30 years at the helm of Reignac.
-From the very beginning, the couple has gone all out to position their Bordeaux Supérieurs at the highest level, following the advice of Michel Roland.
-With the arrival of director Nicolas Lesaint in 2009, viticultural practices have evolved to align more closely with organic methods.
-This work is beginning to show in the wines, despite aging that is still somewhat intrusive.
-Extractions are more precise thanks to six small truncated-cone vats designed to match the specific characteristics of each vineyard plot.
+Yves and Stéphanie Vatelot celebrated their 30th anniversary at the helm of Reignac this year.
+From the very beginning, the couple has gone all out to position their Bordeaux Supérieurs at the highest level by following Michel Roland’s advice.
+With the arrival of director Nicolas Lesaint in 2009, cultivation methods have evolved to align more closely with organic practices.
+This effort is beginning to show in the wines, despite aging practices that are still somewhat intrusive.
+Extraction is more precise thanks to six small truncated-cone-shaped tanks, which allow for a more precise reflection of the individual vineyard plots.

 Wine Spectator